How to Make a Scarecrow

 Under 2 hours

-Working on a table or the ground, place the yardstick vertically.
-Center the paint stick horizontally at the 8-inch mark.
+- Working on a table or the ground, place a 36-inch wood strip or a yardstick vertically.
+This will be the backbone.

-Wrap floral wire around the point where the sticks meet.
-Pull wire tight and use scissors to cut.
+- Wrap garden wire around the point where the sticks meet.
+Pull the wire tight and use scissors to cut it.